-We are aware that parents and carers react in different ways to knowing their child has a mental health problem and we will be sensitive and supportive.
-We also help to reassure by explaining that mental health problems are common, that the school has experience of working with similar issues and that help and advice are available.
+We are aware that parents and carers react in different ways to knowing their child has a mental health difficulties and we will be sensitive and supportive.
+We also help to reassure by explaining that mental health difficulties are common, that the school has experience of working with similar issues and that help and advice are available.

-When a concern has been raised the school will
+When a concern has been raised the school will:

-• Contact parents and carers and meet with them

-In most case parents and carers will be involved in their children's interventions, although there may be circumstances when this may not happen, such as child protection issues.

-- Offer information to take away and places to seek further information - Be available for follow up calls - Make a record of the meeting - Discuss how the parents and carers can support their child - Keep parents and carers up to date and fully informed of decisions about the support and interventions
+- Contact parents and carers and meet with them (In most case parents and carers will be involved in their children's interventions, although there may be circumstances when this may not happen, such as child protection issues) - Offer information to take away and places to seek further information - Be available for follow up calls - Make a record of the meeting - Discuss how the parents and carers can support their child - Keep parents and carers up to date and fully informed about any support and interventions the school has organised for their child, whether from within school or from external agencies